testgithub080/solution-pack-cicd/README.md

 # Overview

-FortiSOAR CICD – Change Management solution pack helps automate your content development workflows and deploy better quality code using a continuous and iterative process to build, test, and deploy content avoiding bugs and code failures.
+FortiSOAR Continuous Delivery solution pack helps automate your content development workflows and deploy better quality code using a continuous and iterative process to build, test, and deploy content avoiding bugs and code failures.

 With Continuous Integration (CI) you can integrate all your code changes into the main branch of a shared source code repository early and often, automatically testing each change when you commit or merge them.
-FortiSOAR CICD – Change Management helps you create a development source control where you can merge your changes and test them until you are confident that the changes are ready to be pushed to production.
+FortiSOAR Continuous Delivery helps you create a development source control where you can merge your changes and test them until you are confident that the changes are ready to be pushed to production.

 Continuous Delivery (CD) takes over during the final stages to ensure that the code can be pushed to a production environment (or a staging environment if you so choose) at any time.
 For a more granular control, you can review the code changes before pulling them from development into production or staging.
 Even then you can wait until you are ready to apply the changes to a production or staging environment.

-The following diagram simplifies how FortiSOAR CICD – Change Management works:
+The following diagram simplifies how FortiSOAR Continuous Delivery works:

 ![](./docs/res/ci-cd-flow.svg)